miriampayne/project-heal/README.md

 TESTING

-Checked CSS Stylesheet correctly linkd to HTML but changing font-family
+- Checked CSS Stylesheet correctly linkd to HTML but changing font-family
+- Tested color inheritence on body using color red for styling navigation menu items

 DEVICES